About Jacqueline Stella

 I’ve traveled to beautiful cities around the world to perform in concerts and share my passion.
-While I was earning multiple degrees from prestigious schools in Europe and the United States, I have met many inspiring artists and scholars in various fields.
-In addition, the most awakening experience was teaching underprivileged students and performing for people who were suffering from terminal diseases.
-I believe in the healing power of music and art because I have seen the positive changes it can make in people.
+While I was earning multiple degrees from prestigious schools in Europe and the United States, I have worked with many renowned artists and scholars in various fields.
+But the most awakening experience was teaching underprivileged students and performing concerts for people who were suffering from terminal diseases.
+I believe in the healing power of art and music because I have seen the beautiful changes it can make in people.

 Before Jacqueline started working as an artist, she has been a world-travelled concert violinist in her youth.
 After her private studies in Switzerland and Germany, she has received multiple degrees (Bachelor of Music, Diploma of the Royal College of Music for Teachers, Master of Music, the Artist Diploma, Performer's Certificate and Doctor of Musical Arts) as an early graduate with honors from Royal College of Music in London, England and Yale University in U.S. Jacqueline has recognized with numerous awards for her talent and achievement throughout her career including prestigious awards from Royal Orchestral Society in England and Yale University Alumni Association.